Cmrboy26/Cmrboy26/README.md

-### Hi, I'm Colten!
+# Hi, I'm Colten!

-- I'm currently a high schooler with a primary focus on programming
+- I'm a high schooler with a deep interest in programming and computer science
-- I've been programming in Java since 2019 (5 years!) and various other languages
+- Java is my primary language
+- I also use (from most to least frequent) C#, HTML*, CSS*, C++, Python, and Lua

+## History

+- My interest in programming stemmed from Roblox (Yeah yeah, I know) in 2017 and Minecraft mods around 2018
+- I self-taught myself Java in ~2019 (about 5 years!) and have been programming ever since

+## Stats

 <a href="https://github-readme-stats-2-git-main-cmrboy26s-projects.vercel.app">
   <img height=50% align="center" src="https://github-readme-stats-2-git-main-cmrboy26s-projects.vercel.app/api/?username=Cmrboy26&show_icons=true&theme=transparent&count_private=true" />